DIRK: I’m Dirk Chambers and welcome to Another Look, the talk show that goes beyond the conventional and accepted to revisit the topics of the day.

 SAM: And for good reason.
 They refuse to join.
 They enjoy their sorted reputation.

-SHANE: Never invite them to a rain forest fundraiser.
-They’ll show up drunk and it will only get worse from there.
+SHANE: Never invite them to a rain forest fundraiser, Dirk.
+They’ll show up drunk and it will get worse from there.

 DIRK: I’ll take note.

-SHANE: I hate to dash, but the harbor police just showed.
-As the great CR Gatlin once wrote: Look not for fate, but move before it decides.
+SHANE: I hate to whine and dash, but the harbor police just arrived about the boat.
+And as the great C.R.
+Gatlin once wrote: Look not for fate, but move before it decides.